 Able Player is a fully accessible cross-browser media player.
 It uses the HTML5 audio or <video> element for browsers that support them, and (optionally) the JW Player as a fallback for those that don’t. - OzPlayer

-The first completely accessible video playerFree for not-for-profit use!
+The first completely accessible video player, free for not-for-profit use!

 Video is great.
 It keeps visitors around for longer and keeps them coming back.
 It’s also usually inaccessible.
 OzPlayer solves this problem and also plays back video hosted on YouTube, Vimeo Pro, your website, your CDN, or anything else that will provide a standard MP4 or WebM video.
 It uses modern web standards like HTML5 audio and video, with a Flash fallback for older browsers and to provide codec compatibility.
+OzPlayer is fully compliant with the W3C Web Content Accessibility Guidelines, Version 2.0, Level AA.
+It has no keyboard traps, supports captions and audio descriptions, and has a unique system for providing a moving transcript. - Accessible HTML5 Video Player by PayPal

 A lightweight HTML5 video player which includes support for captions and screen reader accessibility.
 For details, read the blog post Introducing an Accessible HTML5 Video Player on the PayPal Engineering blog. - BBC Standard Media Player

 Making the SMP both accessible and usable for disabled users is core to the player’s success.
 At the BBC we don’t just aim to comply with our standards and guidelines for accessibility but also consider the needs of disabled users when prioritizing features.
-We aim to add features that we know add value, improve user experience and ease of use for disabled users and not just able-bodied users. - Accessible and Responsive HTML5 Video Player by Laura Kalbag
+We aim to add features that we know add value, improve user experience and ease of use for disabled users and not just able-bodied users.

 Accessible Media Players for WordPress